 11| 1966 – ‘The really small Neve’ – The Portable Sound Mixer

-If you got a copy of ‘International Broadcast Engineer’ magazine in January 1966, you’d have found that Neve advertisement, featuring a very small mixer, the ‘PSM6’.
+If you got a copy of ‘International Broadcast Engineer’ magazine in January 1966, you’d have found the Neve advertisement above, featuring the ‘PSM6’.
 Perhaps not Neve’s finest Ad with that crude sketch.
-Here though is the the fully realised mixer:
+The ‘PSM’ stood for ‘Portable Sound Mixer’ and here is the the fully realised mixer:

 11a| The Neve 1055 mic-amp module